 After enduring a scandalous divorce in England, Larita Filton (Isabel Jeans, Suspicion) moves to France where she plans to rebuild her life.
 While on the French Riviera, Larita meets a wealthy British man (Robin Irvine, Downhill) and marries him on a whim.
-The newlyweds return to England to meet the husband’s family and Larita soon discovers that her in-laws disapprove of the marriage.
+The newlyweds return to England to meet her husband’s family and Larita soon discovers that her in-laws disapprove of the marriage.

 Reaction & Thoughts:

 “Easy virtue is society’s reward for a slandered reputation.”

 Easy Virtue probably should have never been made during the silent era.
 It’s based on a Noel Coward play known primarily for its sophisticated dialogue, something nearly impossible to integrate into a silent movie.

 Eliot Stannard (The Lodger), who wrote the scenario, tried to retain some of Coward’s best lines, but it was a fool’s errand.
 Director Alfred Hitchcock’s notoriously anti-dialogue attitude further neuters the play by using as few title cards as possible.
 We are left with the skeleton of Coward’s story, which is nothing but high-pitched melodrama.